This banana pound cake is a simple variation to my classic pound cake. It's wonderfully soft and fluffy and packed with delicious banana flavor.

 - Beat butter and sugar till light and fluffy for about 2 minutes.
 Add eggs, one at a time, beating well after each addition.

-- Next, add in vanilla essence.
+- Next, add in vanilla extract.
 Mix to combine.

 - In a separate bowl, sift flour, baking powder, and salt.
 Fold in the sifted ingredients into the creamed mixture.